addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINUR AISYAH BINTI ZULKORNAIN/README.md

 Below are commonly used image processing functions in MATLAB along with their purposes:

-1. Median Blur
+1. Flip Image
-   medfilt2(image): Removes salt-and-pepper noise from the image.
+  fliplr(image): flips the image horizontally (left to right).

+3. RGB to Grayscale
+   rgb2gray(image): Converts an RGB image to grayscale, simplifying the image for further
+   processing.

-2. Sharpening
+4. Sharpening
    imsharpen(image): Makes the edges and details in the image clearer.

-3. Brightness & Contrast Adjustment
+5. Brightness & Contrast Adjustment
    imadjust(image): Changes the brightness and contrast of the image.

-4. Histogram Equalization
-   histeq(image):  Improves the overall contrast by spreading out intensity values.

-5. Gaussian Blur
+6. Gaussian Blur
 imgaussfilt(image, sigma): Smooths the image and reduces noise or detail.

 ###### Code: